InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 ![](https://user-gold-cdn.xitu.io/2018/3/28/1626b1e8eba68e1c?w=1770&h=722&f=png&s=192277)

-In Cache pane, we can also find that the files we need have been cached:
+In the Cache pane, we can also find that the files we need have been cached:

 ![](https://user-gold-cdn.xitu.io/2018/3/28/1626b20dfc4fcd26?w=1118&h=728&f=png&s=85610)